DavidKuijl/sm64/README.md

 Install WSL and a distro of your choice following [Windows Subsystem for Linux Installation Guide for Windows 10.](https://docs.microsoft.com/en-us/windows/wsl/install-win10) We recommend either Debian or Ubuntu 18.04 Linux distributions under WSL.
-Note: WSL1 does not currently support Ubuntu 20.04.
+Note: WSL installs Ubuntu 20.04.
+Not sure if this causes problems.

 Next, clone the SM64 repo from within the Linux shell:
 `git clone https://github.com/n64decomp/sm64.git`